zademn/EverythingCrypto/README.md

     - Factorizations
     - Lattices
     - Primes and primality tests

 - Public Key = Each cryptosystem will have an introduction and a folder with vulnerabilities (NOTE: mathematical vulnerabilities (Ex: factorizations, dlp) will not be covered to avoid monotony.
 I assume you can connect the dots)
     - RSA + vulnerabilities
     - Diffie Hellman + vulnerabilities
     - Elgamal
+- Digital signatures
+    - ECDSA + vulnerabilities
+    - RSADSA + vulnerabilities

+- PRNG's
+    - Pseudorandom generators, pseudorandom functions,
+    - Implementations: chacha20, LFSRs, Geffe (Correlation attack)
 - Block Ciphers
     - AES, DES
     - Block ciphers modes of operation - pdf
-- Digital signatures
-    - ECDSA + vulnerabilities
-    - RSADSA + vulnerabilities
-- Secret sharing schemes
-    - General Idea and SSSS
 - Message Integrity
     - MACs and hashes theory - pdf
     - Constructions - Merkle damgard and sponge
     - Length Extension attack
     - HMAC
+- Authenticated Encryption
+    - AE and AEAD - pdf
+    - GCM and the the forbidden attack

 Each directory will have a README.md that will contain the difficulty MY difficulty ranking of different subjects, attacks etc.

 # How to tackle this repository?